In this article, we’re going to compare the 7 best wireless guitar systems.

 Trying to figure out which wireless guitar system to buy?

 Here are a few criteria I would be looking at if I were in the market for a wireless system.

 A Range You’re Comfortable With

-Some wireless units will give you a 50-foot range, while others tout a 200-foot range.
+Some wireless units will give you a 50-foot range (or less), while others tout a 200-foot range.